 An extra pairs of hands is always helpful.
 We have lots of jobs and activities when an extra adult would make all the difference.
 All of the activities will be planned by the staff for you to assist with.
 There also jobs making and maintaining resources for those people who don’t wish to work directly with the children.
-All volunteers will be subject to checking through the Criminal Records Bureau.
+All volunteers will be subject to checking through the Disclosure and Barring Service as necessary.
 Please speak to one of the staff if you can volunteer your help.

 Concerns and complaints